man wearing a tungsten wedding band — does tungsten tarnish

 Is tungsten better than gold for a wedding ring?

 It depends on what you prioritise.
-Tungsten wins on durability — it won't scratch, bend, or tarnish.
+Tungsten wins on durability — it wears cleanly, bend, or tarnish.
 Gold wins on tradition, resizability, and the ability to be repaired.
 For men who work with their hands, exercise regularly, or just want a ring that requires zero maintenance, tungsten is usually the better practical choice.

 Do tungsten rings need to be polished?